marcinbiegun/isf-touchdesigner/README.md

 # ISF TouchDesigner

+ISF is a format that contains GLSL pixel shader and metadata on how users can interact with uniform variables as sliders, buttons, etc. Big kudos for [Vidvox](http://vidvox.net/) for creating it!

-A TouchDesigner component parsing ISF-flavoured GLSL code into TouchDesigner-flavoured GLSL.
+This is a TouchDesigner component parsing ISF-flavoured GLSL code into TouchDesigner-flavoured GLSL.
 Uniform variables are exposes as custom parameters.